abhishekarya1/Hash-Define-myNotes/content/web-api/caching.md

 Write-back (aka Write-behind)
 Write-through
-Write-around (write to DB directly bypassing the cache; often used with Read-through)
+Write-around (write to DB directly bypassing the cache)
 ```

 _Cache-aside_ requires a separate expensive operation of storing data from the database to the cache for future reads.

-_Write-back_ requires all data to be written to the cache first, and in practice, that is not ideal.

 [Reference](https://notes.eddyerburgh.me/distributed-systems/caching#caching-patterns)